 There are companies that take these items, some of them for free.
 Here’s what we found out.

-Our fridge stopped working this week, just a month after our washing machine broke down which possibly says something about the life of appliances these days as I bought both of them when we moved in here 12 years ago.
+“My fridge stopped working and just a month after our washing machine broke down which possibly says something about the life of appliances these days as I bought both of them when we moved in here 12 years ago.

 I bought a new, smaller one, reasoning that now we are only a family of three we didn’t really need to waste power running a massive fridge.
-And then I wondered, if instead of taking the old one to the dump, I could get it recycled.
+And then I wondered, if instead of taking the old one to the dump, could I get it recycled instead.”